 And so began seventeen years of extraordinary intimacy with this magnificent, beautiful, half-wild hawk.
 Although Merak came to see us as family and our house as the centre of her world she did fly freely, and in time Barry was able to share her with countless school classes and park visitors.
 When the big hawk saw a school bus roll up, she loitered in our nearby cottonwood trees until he whistled and then she flew down to his outstretched arm.
 But often, and specially in fair weather, we would not see her for days at a time.

 EXCERPT from A Wing in the Door

 All too quickly, there comes an afternoon when Barry has to be away and I am confronted with having to make, on my own, the long, vulnerable walk across the open field to give Merak her mice.
 And I have no way of knowing whether the unpredictable young female will accept me as a substitute for Barry, her food giver.
-I am mindful of thirteenth-century King Dancus of Armenia, who cautioned:
+Trying to understand this wild raptor, I have just read a quote from thirteenth-century King Dancus of Armenia, who cautioned:

 When she is angry or enraged, the falconer must be patient and treat her gently.
 Sometimes when her quarry escapes she becomes so enraged that she attacks her falconer and strikes his face or his horse’s head, or sometimes one of his dogs.
 A good falconer must be patient and hide his anger, taking care not to call the falcon until her anger has calmed down.